Skip to main content

 Prerequisite: 9.0+ Credits; and RSM270H1 (Please note that this course is open to 3rd and 4th year students)

-May be applied to the following Focus: TBA
+May be applied to the following Focus: Strategy and Innovation

 Instructor: Paul Jan